Program

 1:30pm – 1:45pm

-The Future of Competitive Socialising (Presentation):
+The Future of Competitive Socialising (Presentation)

 Social competitive products have been making waves in Aussie venues in the last 18 months, but where is the sector headed next?

-Stephen Wool, CCO/Co-founder, Ballers Clubhouse
+Stephen Wools, CCO/Co-founder, Ballers Clubhouse

 1:45pm – 2:00pm